Ninety-nine (addition card game): Whitby 2025

+Summary

 Strategy

 During each round of the game, the running total will eventually climb to 99, and once it has, it is not likely to decrease very much before someone is unable to play.
 The game's strategy, therefore, revolves around cultivating a hand that can survive for as long as possible once ninety-nine is reached.
 This consists of saving 10s, 4s, 9s, and kings while playing cards of large value.
 Another strategy is to raise the total to 99 early by use of the required card (usually a 9 or King depending on house rules) in the hopes of catching another player unprepared.